 Tuition increased 2% in 2022–from $32,960 the prior year.
 Usually, college tuition goes up about 3% every year.

 Remember, the "sticker price" of tuition does not always tell the full story.
 Many students owe far less than the total tuition after grants, scholarships, and tuition discounts kick in.
 Plus, student loans can make theactual cost of attending college more manageable until you're done with college.

-Mitchell College is a private, nonprofit institution, so it has the same tuition for residents of Connecticut as it does for residents from other states.
+Mitchell College is a private, nonprofit institution, which means it has the same tuition for students from Connecticut as it does for residents from other states.

 Mitchell College has the same tuition for international students as for those from out of state.

 International students usually do not qualify for for federal financial aid, but should research private or Mitchell College-specific aid and scholarships.